pratik-garg/Namaste-React-one-/01_inception/theory.md

 You can’t just walk in — you need permission from School B.
 👉 That “permission” in the web world is CORS.

-⚙️ What Does crossorigin="anonymous" Mean?
+Q: What Does crossorigin="anonymous" Mean?
 It tells the browser:
 “Download this file, but don’t send cookies, tokens, or user info along with it.”
 This is the safe default for CDNs.